UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

         - identify parts needed
         - (risk analysis)
     - Can be divided into analysis and design
-    - Analysis part is to state the problem and define inputs and outputs
+        - **Analysis** part is to state the problem and define inputs and outputs
             - graphical tools like UML
             - text
             - if object-oriented programming: **objects**
-    - Design phase to find out the specific algorithms needed
+        - **Design** phase to find out the specific algorithms needed
             - pseudocode+UML
             - if object-oriented programming: **classes**
             - if functional programming: **functions/modules**

+    - More in afternoon!

 ### Top-down